Automotive industry in Turkey: History

+On 15 August 1925 the Turkish Aircraft, Automobile and Engine Limited Company (Tayyare Otomobil Türk Anonim Şirketi, TOMTAŞ) factory was founded in Turkey.

 In 1929 the first car was assembled in Istanbul by Ford Motor Company.
 48 cars were produced daily.
 However, production ended due to the Great Depression of the 1930s.

 In 1954 the Jeep factory was established for the production of Turkey's Willys-Overland vehicles in Tuzla, Turkey.

 In 1959 the Otosan factory was established in Istanbul to produce the models of the Ford Motor Company under licence in Turkey.
 Production of the Ford Consul at the Otosan factory began in 1960.

-In 1961 the Devrim sedan was manufactured at the Tülomsaş factory in Eskişehir.
-It was the first indigenously designed and produced Turkish automobile.
+In 1961 four Devrim sedan prototypes were built at the Tülomsaş factory in Eskişehir.
+It was the first indigenously designed and produced Turkish automobile, but it did not enter production.

 In 1964 the production of the Austin and Morris vehicles of the British Motor Corporation began at the BMC factory in İzmir.
 The BMC brand was later fully acquired by Turkey's Çukurova Group in 1989, which currently produces all BMC models in the world.

 In 1966 Anadol became the first mass-produced Turkish automobile brand.
 All Anadol models were produced by the Otosan factory in Istanbul.

 In 1968 the Tofaş factory was opened in Bursa for producing Fiat models under licence.

 In 1969 the Oyak-Renault factory was established in Bursa for producing Renault models.

 Other global automotive manufacturers such as Toyota, Honda, Opel, Hyundai, Mercedes-Benz and MAN Truck & Bus produce automobiles, vans, buses and trucks in their Turkish factories.
 There are also a number of Turkish bus and truck brands, such as BMC, Otokar and TEMSA.

 By 2004, Turkey was exporting 518,000 vehicles a year, mostly to the European Union member states.